namyakhan/javascriptProjects/README.md

 ## Submit the PR🤩

-You will get a notification email once the changes have been merged.
+You will get a notification̦ once the changes have been merged.
 You're now part of the Open Source Community!🎉

 ### Don't forget to show some ❤️ by hitting ⭐️